ChrisPelatari/chrispelatari.github.io/_posts/2016-12-15-making-windows-the-default-operating-system-in-grub-2.md

 GRUB_DEFAULT=2
 ```

-After another sudo reboot, without touching the grub menu, I sat back and watched as Windows was loaded by default from grub.
+After a sudo update-grub, and another sudo reboot, without touching the grub menu, I sat back and watched as Windows was loaded by default from grub.

 Success!